Varney Air Lines: Historical background

-On February 2, 1925, US President Coolidge had signed into law, after passage by the Congress, HR 7064, "An Act to Encourage Commercial Aviation and to Authorize the Postmaster General to Contract for Air Mail Service", more commonly known as "The Kelly Act", which directed the US Post Office Department to contract with private airlines to carry the mail over designated routes many of which connected with the Government operated Transcontinental Air Mail route between New York and San Francisco.
+On February 2, 1925, US President Coolidge had signed into law, after passage by the Congress, HR 7064, "An Act to Encourage Commercial Aviation and to Authorize the Postmaster General to Contract for Air Mail Service", more commonly known as The Kelly Act, which directed the US Post Office Department to contract with private airlines to carry the mail over designated routes many of which connected with the Government operated Transcontinental Air Mail route between New York and San Francisco.
 Varney won the contract for CAM-5 as the only bidder.
 Its first flight under contract with the USPOD was from Pasco, Washington to Elko, Nevada with an intermediate stop in Boise.
 That air freight contract grew into the birth of one of the world's biggest airlines.

-Pasco at the time was a rail center, more or less midway between Portland, Seattle, and Spokane.
-Mail trains leaving those cities in the evening arrived in Pasco early the next morning.
-Mail could be transferred to and from the biplanes cutting coast to coast delivery by days.
-This was the logic for basing the CAM service in Pasco.